 - Affectionate Parody: Of Tuxedo and Martini spy fiction, particularly the Roger Moore and Pierce Brosnan eras of the James Bond series.

 - Black Comedy: A staple of the franchise.
+Plenty of horrible deaths are rendered in a hilarious manner.

 - Central Theme: Class and classism are a common thread in the franchise.

-- Covert Group with Mundane Front: A component of the Decon-Recon Switch;
+- Covert Group with Mundane Front: A component of the Decon-Recon Switch.

 - The Kingsmen are officially a group of high-priced tailors.
 Thing is, when your clientele are among Britain's wealthy and powerful who are grieving for the sons they lost in World War I, their collective fortunes are more than enough to finance an Elaborate Underground Base and a dozen modern "knights."